NoamRahat/computational-graph/README.md

 ## Background

 One of the best ways to understand how useful libraries work is by writing a simple imitation of them that demonstrates their operating principles.
-In this project, we have implemented a simple imitation of several complex mechanisms, exercise by exercise, until they come together into one complete project.
+In this project, we have implemented a simple imitation of several complex mechanisms, step by step, until they come together into one complete project.
 We have implemented design patterns and architecture, a generic server, and different client sides.

 We aimed to implement a system based on the subscriber/publisher architecture.
 Using this architecture, we implemented a computational graph with the goal of performing complex calculations - built from computational nodes that operate alongside each other, where the outputs of one node serve as the inputs for other nodes.
 For example, one node reads a signal from a video camera and publishes a compressed image.
 Another node subscribes to it, and whenever a frame arrives, it performs image processing using a neural network that detects humans and publishes a data array of their "skeleton."
 A third node subscribes to it, and whenever a skeleton update arrives, it tries to recognize which visual gesture the person in the image is making, and so on.